yangyxd/mcp-dbutils/docs/en/usage.md

 ### dbutils-list-connections

-Lists all available database connections defined in your configuration.
+Lists all available database connections defined in the configuration with detailed information including database type, host, port, and database name, while hiding sensitive information like passwords.
+The optional check_status parameter allows verifying if each connection is available, though this may increase response time.
+Use this tool when you need to understand available database resources or diagnose connection issues.

 **Example Interaction**: